Ayana Elizabeth Johnson: Honors and recognition

 In 2014, Johnson was named a Mack Lipkin Man and Nature Series Fellow.
 She was selected as an inaugural TED resident in Spring 2016 and was a 2016 Aspen Institute Fellow.
 She was named a University of California San Diego "40 Under 40" outstanding alumni.
-She serves on the board of directors for the Billion Oyster Project and World Surf League's PURE campaign as well as on the advisory boards for the Environmental Voter Project, the Simons Foundation's Science Sandbox, Scientific American, and Oceanic Global.
+She serves on the board of directors for Patagonia, Greenwave, and World Surf League's PURE campaign as well as on the advisory board for the Environmental Voter Project.

+She was formerlhy on the advisory boards for the Simons Foundation's Science Sandbox, Scientific American, and Oceanic Global.